 If you want a third person to apply for a visa on behalf of you or to collect your passport or UT-card he/she should present a power of attorney and identify himself/herself (passport and a copy of the ID page of the passport).
 It is only possible to apply for a visa through power of attorney if you have provided your fingerprints for a Schengen-visa in the last 59 months.

-All representation agreements that Sweden has in the above-mentioned countries are currently suspended.
-This means that you can no longer apply for a visa to Sweden through the embassy that previously represented Sweden.
-Some embassies can still make exceptions, so always contact them first.
-If it is not possible to apply for a visa in the country where you live, contact the nearest Swedish embassy that issues visas to get help (including possible in Moscow, Kiev, Istanbul).
+The majority of representation agreements that Sweden has in the above-mentioned countries are currently suspended.
+This means that you might no longer apply for a visa to Sweden through the embassy that previously represented Sweden.
+If it is not possible to apply for a visa in the country where you live, contact the nearest Swedish embassy that issues visas to get help (for instance Moscow, Kiev, Istanbul).